 1. Communication is key

 Well hello!
 Of course: an open communication between you and your supplier is very important.
 Research shows that suppliers will be more motivated to go the extra mile, when they get complimented every once in a while.
 Do not only point out the negative things in this relationship!
-Even though that’s a very easy thing to do… This open communication can prevent or solve missteps and eventually improve the delivered services by the supplier and creates mutual trust and respect.
+Even though that's a very easy thing to do… This open communication can prevent or solve missteps.
+Eventually it will improve the delivered services by the supplier and creates mutual trust and respect.

 2. Quality over price

 Going for the cheapest supplier is not always what is best for the company.
 If the quality of the service is not what you expected, it is usually more expensive to fix it afterwards than taking the more expensive supplier in the first place.
 It is therefore important to hire a supplier you can trust and who you wánt to work with.
 Companies should find a supplier where they do not only feel comfortable with the price, but with the quality of the service too.
 You can do that by adjusting your selection criteria: not only weigh price but also non-monetary elements such as quality and way of working (!).